 \subsubsection{The drawing software analogy might confuse users}

-The difficulty with adapting interactions from another domain is that users might not have the same mental model for what a feature might do.
-This difficulty is coupled with the fact many features are unpredictable due to relying on a large language model, which might change the text in unexpected ways.
-While this did not seem to be an issue in accomplishing tasks during the study, some participants did mention a mismatch between their mental model and the behaviour of the system.
+Using interface analogies might lead to mismatches between the source and the target domain.
+While some mismatches might be beneficial and lead to curiosity, others might cause problems and create invalid assumptions~\cite{nealeChapter20Role1997}.
+With \name, this difficulty is coupled with the use of an LLM that might produce unexpected text, making the system difficult to model for the user~\cite{chungIntersectionUsersRoles2021}.
+While this did not seem to be an issue during the study, some participants did mention a mismatch between their mental model and the behaviour of the system regarding the layer system.
 For example, P3 mentioned not seeing text layers like stacked sheets but more like \textit{``variables or conditions that you're kind of swapping in and out''}.
-Similarly, P8 expected features and were surprised not to find them \textit{``In Figma [...] when I click again it goes down a layer rather than staying at the same level''}.
+One possible explanation is given by \citet{nealeChapter20Role1997} in that ``mismatches occur with aspects of computer functionality when the target domain is unable to provide a direct real-world correlate''.
+Text layers have no real-world equivalent.
+Unlike physical transparent sheets, text layers essentially replace text and are positioned dynamically based on their anchor points in the text.
+Finally, text layers also led users to make invalid assumptions.
+For example, P8 expected features and were surprised not to find them \textit{``In Figma [...] when I click again it goes down a layer rather than staying at the same level''}